sudheerapte/popcornserver/doc/grammar.md

 both).
 Accordingly, the instantiated node will be either a concurrent-parent or an alternative-parent.

+The `G` command provides a value for one of the template arguments, `WORD`, defined in the `T` command.
+The `LINE` value in the `G` command is the value that will be used when instantiating the template.
+The `PATH` in the `G` command refers to the node where a template is being instantiated.

+There should be one `G` command per template argument.
+They can appear in any order, but all the arguments of the macro must be defined before the series of `G` commands is over.

+Once all the `G` commands are processed, the instantiation of the template is over.

 From this point on, the new child and its sub-tree become part of the machine.
 You can use the usual `C`, `D`, and similar commands to modify the paths in the sub-tree as usual.

 ### Template macros

+When defining a template, you can embed template macros: each argument of the template definition (in our example, `first` and `last`), can be surrounded by `{` curly braces `}` to interpolate its actual values as specified in the `I` command.

-When defining a template, you can use special keywords to refer to the location where the template will be instantiated:
+In addition to the template arguments, four special keyword macros are available.
+These keyword macros refer to the location where the template will be instantiated:

 ```
    $NAME - name of the instantiated child node